 Reservation fees for state park campsites cost $6-$9 and cancellation fees cost $8.50-$10.
 This makes the cost to camp at state parks pretty reasonable compared to resort-style camping.

 Average Cost – National Park Campgrounds

-Full time RVers like us often stay in National Park Campgrounds for a few days while enjoying the park itself.
-Their rates are usually more affordable than private RV parks and RV resorts so it can be a huge cut in expenses!
+Full time RVers often stay in National Park Campgrounds for a few days while enjoying the park itself.
+Their rates are usually more affordable than private RV parks and RV resorts so it can be a huge cut in campground fees and expenses!

 Remember that an annual National Park Pass does not cover camping costs.
 So you’ll still have to prepare a separate payment for that.